paulross/skiplist/docs/source/introduction.rst

     $ make release
     $ ./SkipList_R.exe

-To run the C++ functional tests with agressive internal integrity checks:
+To run the C++ functional tests with agressive internal integrity checks but excluding the performance checks:

 .. code-block:: sh

     $ cd <skiplist>/src/cpp
     $ make debug
-    $ ./SkipList_R.exe
+    $ ./SkipList_D.exe

 To run all the C++ functional and performance tests for a thread safe SkipList: